Do you want an J.P. Morgan Self-Directed Investing account?

 Also, you can only participate in one Chase Private Client, Chase Sapphire Checking or J.P.
 Morgan Self-Directed Investing bonus offer in a 12-month period.
 The 12-month period is based on the last bonus enrollment date.

-Otherwise, the funds have to come from another institution.
+Otherwise, the cash or assets must have to come from another institution.

 How Does This Bonus Compare?